mlubinsky-arm/HelloMQTT2Way/README.md

     mbed new .

- ## Special file commited in this repo: config.h
+ ## Special file commited in this repo: config.h (part of Mbed OS)
  This commited  file is very special:
  ./mbed-os/features/mbedtls/inc/mbedtls/config.h

-It is tweaked version of original file, where the following lines are uncommented:
+It is tweaked version of original Mbed OS file, where the following lines are uncommented:

     #define MBEDTLS_X509_ALLOW_EXTENSIONS_NON_V3
     #define MBEDTLS_X509_ALLOW_UNSUPPORTED_CRITICAL_EXTENSION